 There are some well-known managers plying their trade in League One this season, including Joey Barton, Scott Brown, Steve Cotterill, Duncan Ferguson, Darren Ferguson and Karl Robinson.

 League One Salary Compared To Premier League Wages

-*Credit for the main photo belongs to Rui Vieira / AP Photo*
+*Credit for the images used in this article belongs to AP Photo*